delta-io/delta/PROTOCOL.md

   This ID uniquely identifies the row across versions of the table and across updates.
   When a row is updated or copied, the stable row ID for this row is preserved.

+The fresh and stable Row IDs are not required to be equal for updated or reorganized rows.

 Row IDs are stored in two ways:

 - **Default generated Row IDs** use the `baseRowId` field stored in `add` and `remove` actions to generate fresh Row IDs.